ikrima/gamedevguide/content/ue4guide/environment-setup/setup-guide-part-1.md

 Disable hpet; it causes inordinate perf problems.

-- Batch command: `batch>bcdedit /deletevalue useplatformclock`
+- Batch command: `#!shell bcdedit /deletevalue useplatformclock`

 - Some bios allow you to disable that in bios